weierophinney/grumpy-phpunit/testing-apis.markdown

     }

-In this test case we are making sure that the Gimmebar wrapper is correctly handling a typical response that we from Gimmebar itself.
-Here's another example of a test using a mock object
+In this test case we are making sure that the Gimmebar wrapper is correctly handling a typical response we'd get from Gimmebar itself.
+Here's another example of a test using a mock object:

 {: lang="php" }
     <?php